Harvard–Yale football rivalry: 1919

-Coach Bob Fisher's 1919 Harvard Crimson football team concluded an undefeated regular season November 22 with a 10–3 victory at the Stadium before an estimated crowd of 50,000.
+Harvard coach Bob Fisher's team concluded an undefeated regular season November 22 with a 10–3 victory at the Stadium before an estimated crowd of 50,000.

 Arnold Horween, who would later coach the Crimson, kicked a field goal and Eddie Casey scored on a reception in the first half.
 Robert Sedgwick helped anchor an outstanding offensive and defensive line that day and throughout the season.
 Only one touchdown was scored against Harvard during the season.

 Harvard won later the 1920 East–West Tournament Bowl, now known as the Rose Bowl, versus the Oregon Webfoots, now known as the Oregon Ducks, 10–7.

 1920

 Harvard dominated completely Yale at the Bowl, 9–0, before an estimated crowd of nearly 80,000.
 Charles Buell kicked two field goals and Arnold Horween kicked one while Harvard controlled the line of scrimmage.
-The 1920 Harvard Crimson football team outrushed its Yale counterpart 195 yards to 68 and outpassed it 124 yards to 43.
+The Harvard team outrushed its Yale counterpart 195 yards to 68 and outpassed it 124 yards to 43.
 Buell quarterbacked the national champions.